October 29, 2018

 “Through Resonate, we see how these priority issues have ripple effects through many aspects of individual lives and how they are interconnected and mutually reinforcing,” said Jody Dallaire, council co-chair.
 “We want to thank the individuals who participated in Resonate for trusting us with their stories, their priorities, and their ideas.”

 Findings from Resonate are being shared on a microsite.
-The site explores themes under each priority issues, shares stories and commentary from participants, and provides demographic information on participants.
+The site explores themes under each priority issue, shares stories and commentary from participants, and provides demographic information on participants.

 The council will continue to work with the findings of Resonate and use the results to inform its work and mandate of providing advice and recommendations to government and bringing public awareness to these and other issues.